 Our products are used in seawater reverse osmosis desalination plants, which are often constructed and maintained with local, regional, or national government guarantees and subsidies, including tax-free bonds.
-The rate of construction of desalination plants depends on each governing entity's willingness and ability to obtain and allocate funds for such projects, which may be affected by the currently fragile global financial system and credit market.
+The rate of construction of desalination plants depends on each governing entity's willingness and ability to obtain and allocate funds for such projects.
 In addition, some desalination projects in the Middle East and North Africa have been funded by budget surpluses resulting from high crude oil and natural gas prices.
 Since prices for crude oil and natural gas vary, governments in those countries may not have the necessary funding for such projects and may cancel the projects or divert funds allocated for them to other projects.
 Political unrest, coups, or changes in government administrations, such as recent political changes and unrest in the Middle East, may result in policy or priority changes that may also cause governments to cancel, delay, or re-contract planned or ongoing projects.
 Government embargoes may also prohibit sales into certain countries.
 As a result, the demand for our products could decline and negatively affect our revenue base, our overall profitability, and the pace of our expected growth.